Arthur Cecil Pigou: Academic work

 Pigou began lecturing on economics in 1901 and started giving the course on advanced economics to second year students on which was based the education of many Cambridge economists over the next thirty years.
 In his early days he lectured on a variety of subjects outside economics.
 He became a Fellow of King's College on his second attempt in March 1902, and was appointed Girdler's Lecturer in the summer of 1904.
 He devoted himself to exploring the various departments of economic doctrine, and as a result published the works on which his worldwide reputation rests.
 He specifically studied under Alfred Marshall and focused on normative economics.
 He became intrigued by welfare economics, which examines the overall benefit to society that comes from all the decisions made: those that individuals make about buying, selling and working, and those that firms make about production and employment.
 His first work was more philosophical than his later work, as he expanded the essay which had won him the Adam Smith Prize in 1903 into Principles and Methods of Industrial Peace.

 In 1908 Pigou was elected Professor of Political Economy at the University of Cambridge in succession to Alfred Marshall.
 He held the post until 1943.

 In 1909 he wrote an essay in favour of Land Value Taxation, likely to be interpreted as support for Lloyd George's People's Budget.
 Marshall's views on the land value tax were the inspiration for his view on taxing negative externalities.

+Arthur Cecil Pigou, c.
+1918-1921.

 Pigou's most enduring contribution was The Economics of Welfare, 1920, in which he introduced the concept of externality and the idea that externality problems could be corrected by the imposition of a Pigovian tax (also spelled "Pigouvian tax").
 In The Economics of Welfare (initially called Wealth and Welfare), Pigou developed Marshall’s concept of externality, which is a cost imposed or benefit conferred on others that is not accounted for by the person who creates these costs or benefits.
 Pigou argued that negative externalities (costs imposed) should be offset by a tax, while positive externalities should be offset by a subsidy.
 Pigou's contemporary, Frank H. Knight, described the work as "monumental" and "economics at its best."
 In the early 1960s Pigou's analysis was criticised by Ronald Coase, who argued that taxes and subsidies are not necessary if the partners in the transaction can bargain over the transaction.
 The externality concept remains central to modern welfare economics and particularly to environmental economics.
 The Pigou Club, named in his honour, is an association of modern economists who support the idea of a carbon tax to address the problem of climate change.